thiagofborn/cloudwatch-kinesisfirehose-s3-shell/README.md

 ![Diagram](https://github.com/thiagofborn/cloudwatch-kinesisfirehose-s3-shell/blob/master/images/simplified-diagram.png "Diagram is showing VPC and Cloudtrail as options")

+---
+### Pre-requisites
+You need to have AWS CLI configured with a profile that can execute the commands, and a operating system that has the shell *BASH* installed.

 ### How it works
 ---
 The script: 0_s3_final_destination.sh calls all the other scripts as follows: